 The Darjeeling Himalayan Railway is a UNESCO World Heritage Site © Rene Drouyer/Hemera/Thinkstock

 For visitors with a taste for the outdoors but less interested in trekking, there are still a number of choices when deciding what to do in Darjeeling.
 One of the city’s most popular attractions is the Toy Train, nicknamed for its diminutive size, though formally known as the Darjeeling Himalayan Railway.
 This is no model: visitors can journey on the train, a UNESCO World Heritage site, through the region’s spectacular elevations.
-Those interested in wildlife can pair these explorations with a trip to the Snow Leopard Breeding Centre at the Darjeeling Zoo, where these endangered, beautiful animals are raised in captivity.
+Those interested in wildlife can pair these explorations with a trip to the Snow Leopard Breeding Center at the Darjeeling Zoo, where these endangered, beautiful animals are raised in captivity.

 The colorful Ghoom Monastery is famous for its Maitreya Buddha statue © Adam Jones